alansley/CalikoLeapTest/README.md

 If you're one of my PhD examiners I'm so sorry but I'm running late with this =/

-Expected complete July 1st 2019.
+Expected complete early July 2019.